CodeYourFuture/curriculum/content/js2/blocks/arrays/index.md

 Zero-indexing means we start counting from 0

 {{</note>}}
 We've already encountered ordered data before.
 A string is an **ordered** collection of characters.

-Let's recall an example of a string.
+Let's recall an example of a string:

 ```js
 const volunteer = "Moussab";